planetearp/experiencing-html-lab-london-fe-skills-110518/README.md

 text that we write in a text file?
 We're going to experience for ourselves how these things are different in this lab.

+You don't need any pr_content_
+2. Define the difference between _source text_ and _rendered text_
-You don't need any prior knowledge of HTML for this lab.
+3. Use HTML tags to change the display of _content_ by providing _markup_ ior knowledge of HTML for this lab.
 We're going to tell you what to type.
 Don't focus on specific commands or taking notes.
 Everything will be covered thoroughly later.
 Instead, the goal of this exercise is to feel the joy of editing a file and seeing the change "out there."

 ## Objectives

-1. Distinguish _markup_ from _content_
+1. Distinguish _markup_ from
-2. Define the difference between _source text_ and _rendered text_
-3. Use HTML tags to change the display of _content_ by providing _markup_

 **NOTE:** We don't expect you to know _markup_, _content_, _source text_, or
 _rendered text_ yet.
 We'll be defining them in this lab.